Securing the supply of precious natural ingredients

 We also support the wider local economies by promoting the processing of raw materials in the country of origin.
 As in the case of our NATEMA plant in Madagascar, rather than export clove leaf oil for processing elsewhere, we are fostering local value creation by transforming the oil at a new facility that opened on the island in 2016.

-Sourcing at origin makes our activities as a whole more transparent.
+This makes our activities as a whole more transparent.
 Our strong presence on the ground gives us a clear view of the supply chain, which helps us to make it more efficient, and to tell our customers where our ingredients come from and how they are produced.
-This enhanced transparency and traceability is a key sustainability benefit of our approach to sourcing at origin.
+This enhanced transparency and traceability is a key sustainability benefit of our approach.